skiadas/WebAppsCourse/notes/documentation.md

 There are at least two very different approaches to automatic code documentation:

 - Generating a single HTML document with comments interspersed with the corresponding code.
 These tools tend to process all comments.
 You can see how this looks [here](http://underscorejs.org/docs/underscore.html).
-[Docco](https://jashkenas.github.io/docco/) is a prime examples of this system, often called *literate programming*.
+[Docco](https://jashkenas.github.io/docco/) is a prime example of this system, often called *literate programming*.
-- Reading only specific comments, and producing an set of webpages from them.
+- Reading only specific comments, and producing a set of webpages from them.
 This is the standard documentation system, similar to JavaDoc.
 Standard examples of this in Javascript are [JSDoc](http://usejsdoc.org/), [documentationjs](http://documentation.js.org/) and [ESDoc](https://esdoc.org/).

 We will be seeing documentationjs in this section, but other systems are similar.